 1. High-quality teaching and research

 Numbering around 400, German universities offer excellent opportunities for learning and research.
-The British magazine "Times Higher Education" ranks twenty German universities among the world’s 200 best.
+The British magazine "Times Higher Education" ranks 23 German universities among the world’s 200 best.

 2. International: Attractive international courses

 German universities also offer a large number of Bachelor’s and Master’s degrees and doctorates aimed at international students.
 Depending on the university and availability, the students can take these courses in English or French, for example.